 To replace the fill valve, first, drain the toilet tank, then unscrew the lock nut from the outside of the tank.
 Like before, take the fill valve to the store to make sure you are buying the correct one.
 Then install it, adjust the float, and enjoy the nonrunning toilet.

 If none of these remedies fixed the problem, then you might need to replace your toilet.
 The issue may be that the toilet itself has a crack in it.
 In this case, your toilet will never stop running.
-Give us a call or visit us at www.trustlowery.com to have one of our best people to come out and help replace that toilet.
+Contact us now to have one of our best people to come out and help replace that toilet.